Hubs-Foundation/hubs-docs/docs/hubs-troubleshooting.md

 Echo may occur if a participant is not wearing headphones.
 You can ask participants to mute their mic when they are not speaking, or as a room moderator you can mute them yourself in their avatar menu.
 You can also reduce the volume of the user in their avatar menu.
 See [Hubs Features](./hubs-features) for more information.

+## I have generally bad performance in a room on an otherwise powerful computer

+Confirm that your browser has hardware acceleration enabled.
+This will allow your browser to utilize the graphics card, which is important for rendering Hubs with better performance.
+If you are on a laptop with a discrete GPU, you should also confirm that the browser is using the dedicated card in the computer settings.

 ## 'Unable to connect' error

 An error that says 'unable to connect' is often caused by a firewall.
 At a minimum, Hubs needs your computer to connect to external servers port 80 and 443, *both* via TLS.
 Ideally you should also open up ports 51610-65535 on UDP and TCP for Hubs on your router's firewall.
 Please note that for self-hosted versions of Hubs you need to open ports 49152-60999 on UDP and TCP.
 You will also need to open port 19302 on UDP and TCP.